 Checkout lane candy will likely be just as cheap, if not cheaper, at the grocery store.
 But movie theater-style boxed candy and bagged candy can be a bargain at the dollar store.
-Next Halloween, head there for your treats rather than paying supermarket prices.
+Head there for your Halloween treats rather than paying supermarket prices.

 Much of the clothing you find at a dollar store is of inferior quality and not worth the money.
 One exception might be socks.